 - Click to print (Opens in new window)

 - Click to email a link to a friend (Opens in new window)

-Derrick DeMarney as Charles Garrie & Joan Greenwood as Christine, a Ballet dancer/artist’s Model star in this rare ghost story about a Bluebeard type mad sculptor Manetti (Beresford Egan who’s hair style & beard is frightening enough!), and his beautiful wife Christine who haunts her lover Charles in order to get at the truth!
+Derrick DeMarney as Charles Garrie & Joan Greenwood as Christine, a Ballet dancer/artist’s Model star in this rare ghost story about a Bluebeard-type mad sculptor Manetti (Beresford Egan whose hair style & beard is frightening enough!), and his beautiful wife Christine who haunts her lover Charles in order to get at the truth!
 Very atmospheric and creepy obscure horror, including a séance!… thanks to director Vernon Sewell (Black Widow 1951 Ghost Ship 1952)

 “Slave of the bloodlust!”